 The evaluation categories covered in the questionnaire include Board composition, Board processes, strategy, performance and governance, access to information and Board Committee effectiveness.
-As part of the questionnaire, the Board also considers whether the creation of value for Unitholders has been taken into account in the decision making process.
-For FY2019 the outcome of the evaluation was satisfactory and the Directors on the whole provided affirmative ratings across all the evaluation categories.
+As part of the questionnaire, the Board also considers whether the creation of value for Unitholders has been taken into account in the decision-making process.
+For FY2021, the outcome of the evaluation was satisfactory and the Board as a whole, and each of the Board Committees, received affirmative ratings across all the evaluation categories.

-The evaluation categories covered in the questionnaire include Director’s duties, contribution, conduct and interpersonal skills, as well as strategic thinking and risk management.
-For FY2019 the outcome of the evaluation was satisfactory and each of the Directors on the whole received affirmative ratings across all the evaluation categories.
+The evaluation categories covered in the questionnaire include Director’s duties, contributions, conduct and interpersonal skills, as well as strategic thinking and risk management.
+For FY2021, the outcome of the evaluation was satisfactory and each of the Directors on the whole received affirmative ratings across all the evaluation categories.

 The Board also recognises that contributions by an individual Director can take different forms including providing objective perspectives on issues, facilitating business opportunities and strategic relationships, and accessibility to Management outside of the formal environment of Board and Board Committee meetings.